Central Square, Cardiff: Redevelopment

 By the early 2010s, Marland House had become a hard-to-let 1950s office block, adjacent to a multi-storey car park; plus a series of street-side shops including a Greggs, Burger King, Cardiff Point, but mostly occupied by charity shops.
 With the development of St David's/Dewi Sant complete, and the resultant pedestrianisation of St Mary Street, Cardiff Council was now looking further eastwards to redevelop the Square, with the aim of creating a modern transport gateway to Cardiff city centre.

 In 2010 hotel developer Urban Solutions promised £300,000 towards improvements towards the long-term regeneration of Central Square.
 They also agreed to fund twelve cycle stands and the OYBike hire point outside Central Station.

 In 2012 another proposal was unveiled by Cardiff Council to sell off the existing bus station land for redevelopment and invest some of the money in Central Square, to be renamed "Capital Square".
 An 80 m fountain was envisaged by the architects, Stride Treglown, along with a "Welsh Garden" reflecting the landscape of Wales.
 The bus station would close in September 2012 and a 10-12 storey office headquarters would be built on the site.
 A new bus station would be constructed to the east, after the demolition of Marland House.

-In October 2014 another master plan was announced, including one million square feet (9.3 hectares) of new office space and a 200-bed hotel.
+In October 2014 another master plan was announced, this time led by Cardiff based real estate development company Rightacres Property, including one million square feet (9.3 hectares) of new office space and a 200-bed hotel.
 The master plan was being overseen by Foster and Partners, led by Cardiff-born partner Gerard Evenden.
 As well as the original office space and hotel, the new plan also accommodated the relocated headquarters and main news studios of BBC Wales in a new building, New Broadcasting House.

 Construction began in Autumn 2015 on buildings located on the old bus station, with Marland House scheduled for demolition from Summer 2016.
 There was also a proposed £80 million development of Cardiff Central station, with a two floor shopping and retail area located above a new bus station, connected to the railway station through both structures' extensive use of glass.

 One Central Square opened in 2016 for tenants including Blake Morgan LLP and Julian Hodge Bank.
 Two Central Square also opened in 2016 with tenants including Hugh James LLP and the Cardiff School of Journalism.
 In 2019 BBC Cymru Wales moved into Three Central Square, directly opposite the main terminal building.
 That same year, Cardiff Council confirmed the Cardiff Transport Interchange will be built by 2023, located adjacent to the BBC as a replacement for the bus station.
 6 Central Square, occupied by HM Revenue & Customs and named bilingually Tŷ William Morgan - William Morgan House, was completed in 2020.